SitePen/dgrid/README.md

 	table.renderCollection(someData);
 &lt;/script>
 </pre>
+The Table class also provides a styleColumn(colId, css) method to programmatically style a column.

 <h2>OnDemandList</h2>
 This extends List to provide on-demand lazy loading or paging of data as the user scrolls through the list and connects to a Dojo data store for querying of data.